-5. Cleaning
+Cleaning

-- When using cleaning products, always wear PPE, e.g. disposable gloves, apron, and risk assess the need for facial protection. - Detergent wipes or pH neutral detergent, e.g. Hospec, and warm water and single use disposable cloths are recommended. - Cleaning is essential before disinfection or sterilisation is carried out. - All reusable medical devices and care equipment that has been cleaned must be dried thoroughly before storage.
+- When using cleaning products, always wear PPE, e.g. disposable gloves, apron, and risk assess the need for facial protection. - Detergent wipes or general purpose neutral detergent and warm water and single use disposable cloths are recommended. - When cleaning, clean top to bottom, clean to dirty.
+Large and flat surfaces should be cleaned using an 'S' shaped pattern, starting at the point furthest away, overlapping slightly, but taking care not to go over the same area twice.
+This cleaning motion reduces the amount of